-7:00-8:30am: Arrival, free play, rocking, cuddling, stories and Snack

-8:30-10:30am: Morning Naps, Stroller, and Gross Motor and Tummy Time

-10:30am-12:30pm: Lunch & Sensory: Music and Movement, Texture Exploration, Fine Motor

-12:30-2:30pm: Nap and Story Time

-Stroller and Gross Motor 2:30-3:30pm:

-3:30-4:00pm: Snack & Discovery Play: Social and Emotional Activity, Cognitive and

-General Knowledge Activity, Language and Communication Activity

-Free Play & Communicating with Parents 4:00-5:30pm:
+- 7:00-8:30am: Arrival, free play, rocking, cuddling, stories and Snack - 8:30-10:30am: Morning Naps, Stroller, and Gross Motor and Tummy Time - 10:30am-12:30pm: Lunch & Sensory: Music and Movement, Texture Exploration, Fine Motor - 12:30-2:30pm: Nap and Story Time - 2:30-3:30pm: Stroller and Gross Motor - 3:30-4:00pm:Snack & Discovery Play: Social and Emotional Activity, Cognitive and General Knowledge Activity, Language and Communication Activity4:00-6:00pm:Free Play & Communicating with Parents

 Schedule is subject to change based on the needs of the children.
-Infant schedules are flexible and adjusted per the parents' request and children's needs.
+Infant schedules are flexible off and adjusted per the parents' request and children's needs.
 This daily schedule is designed to enrich the infant's developmental skills and prepare them to move on to the next stage of development.
 Diapers will be changed every two hours or as needed, per parent request.

-Our Older Infant Classroom: Pea Pods
+Our Toddler Program: Pea Pods Classrooms

-Our toddler program will provide your child with a safe and nurturing environment designed especially for children 9 months to 18 months.
+Our toddler program will provide your child with a safe and nurturing environment designed especially for children 12 months to 36 months.
 We will ensure the safety of children mobile and non-mobile when understanding which age group is most appropriate for their developmental needs.
 Through developmentally appropriate activities, we will help your child in growing fine and gross motor skills, language skills, and social skills.

 For many children this is their first experience in a childcare setting and for many it will be the first time away from mom and dad.
 We want to make the transition as smooth as possible by developing a trusting, empathetic and nurturing relationship with your child.
 We also value an open relationship with parents.
 Working together, we can help your child have success.
 Daily notes, via our app, help to keep you updated on your child's progress.
 Parent conferences are conducted whenever a child transitions from one classroom to the next and on an "as needed" basis, as requested by parents, teachers, or directors.
+This classroom implements continuity of care practices because children remain in this classroom for up to 2 years with the same caregivers and the same peer group.

-Children in the Pea Pods Classroom are 9 - 18 months (10 children, 2 teachers)
+Children in the Pea Pods Classroom are 12 - 36 months (10 children, 2 teachers)